sakuratsuyu/Note/docs/Mathematics_Basis/DM/Chap_10.md

     $G$ is a graph with its adjacency matrix $A$ w.r.t the ordering $v_1, \dots, v_n$.
 The number of different paths of length $r$ from $v_i$ to $v_j$ equals to the $(i, j)$th entry of $A^r$.

     !!! note
-        We can use this theorem to determine whether a graph is connected.
+        We can use this theorem to determine **whether a graph is connected**.

 ## Euler Paths and circuits